Aerocene/float-predictor/README.md

 In late 2017, [Studio Folder](http://www.studiofolder.it) from Milan, Italy, continued MIT's work by developing a new visualisation environment coupled with modern programming standards.
 Since then, the Float Predictor has been continuously developed by the Aerocene community.

+The new FP has been designed with the idea of being an evolutionary platform: a scalable, open system providing a canvas for many layers of visualisation.
+The new aesthetics and the new way in which data are displayed push towards this direction: they’re more engaging in order to drive users and potential developers to it; they’re vector-based, which means utterly scalable, fast and responsive.

 # APIs

 To make sure API responses are easier to handle, Aeroglyphs are organised in pages of 30 items, ordered chronologically.